guialfredo/columbo-root-cause-explorer/README.md

-# Debugging Assistant Agent
+# Columbo : Root Cause Explorer in Containerized Architectures

-An autonomous multi-turn AI agent that explores bugs in containerized architectures to identify root causes through hypothesis-driven investigation.
+A root cause exploration engine for containerized systems, designed to help engineers investigate failures through hypothesis-driven reasoning and deterministic probes.

 ## Overview

-This project implements an intelligent debugging assistant that systematically investigates issues in local containerized environments.
-Rather than requiring manual inspection, the agent autonomously:
+This project implements an intelligent root cause explorer that systematically investigates issues in local containerized environments.
+Instead of ad-hoc manual inspection, the agent guides a structured investigation by:

-1. **Generates hypotheses** about potential root causes based on available evidence
+1. **Generating hypotheses** about potential root causes based on available evidence
-2. **Plans and executes diagnostic probes** to gather targeted evidence
+2. **Planning and executing diagnostic probes** to gather targeted evidence
-3. **Digests findings** and updates its understanding iteratively
+3. **Digesting findings** and updating its understanding iteratively
-4. **Decides when to stop** based on confidence levels and evidence quality
+4. **Deciding when to stop** based on evidence quality and explicit confidence criteria
-5. **Produces comprehensive diagnoses** with root causes and recommended fixes
+5. **Producing comprehensive diagnoses** with root causes and recommended fixes

 The agent operates entirely through structured probes—deterministic inspection tools that examine container states, logs, configurations, network connectivity, and more.